 For the last several years, wildly successfully Kickstarter campaigns have redefined the rules of success in the board game industry.
 You no longer had to submit your game to publishers or raise a bunch of money to bankroll your own print run.
 People like Jamey Stegmaier, creator of Scythe and the Kickstarter Lessons blog, were able to create multi-million dollar businesses with less investment than those who came before.
+It’s not that easy, though, because now you have to answer to people – and people are weird.

 The board game industry is beginning to mature.
 The massive influx of new games created by eager hopefuls with Kickstarter ambitions continues to grow.
 What was once a steady drip of good games has turned into nothing short of a deluge.
 Board gamers have repeatedly expressed to me personally on Facebook, Twitter, and Discord that they feel they can no longer keep up with all the great games that are coming out.